AndyBrunner/List-JAR-Files/README.md

 # ListClasses - A command-line tool to view content of Java JAR files

-A simple and powerful command-line tool to list Java class names or find duplicates in JAR files.
+A simple  command-line tool to list - or find duplicate - Java class names in JAR files.

 ## Features

-- List content of JAR files (class name, size, creation time and JAR file name)
+- List the contents of JAR files (class name, size, creation time, and JAR file name).
-- Include multiple JAR files from command line or all files from the current Java class path
+- Include multiple JAR files from the command line or all files from the current Java classpath.
-- Show duplicate classes for possible conflicts
+- Show duplicate classes to identify potential conflicts.
-- Sort output by class name
+- Sort the output by class name.

 ## Syntax